Retarded Gravitation Theory: The retarded gravitational force

 where $U = \gamma_u (c, \vec{u})$ is the 4-velocity of the particle on which the force acts.
 This comes about simply since the revised form of the equations of motion is now

-where $m_0$ is the rest mass and $s$ is proper time along the world line of the ``attracted particle'', $Y(s)$.
+where $m_0$ is the rest mass and $s$ is proper time along the world line, $Y(s)$, of the ``attracted particle''.
 Since the 4-force $F$ is parallel to the 4-acceleration of the particle on which it acts, it must be perpendicular to its 4-velocity $U$ (which is a vector of constant norm).
-Accordingly, taking the dot product of $U$ with \eqref{basic}, we obtain
+Accordingly, taking the dot product of $U$ with both sides of \eqrefa{basic}, we obtain

-Now the dot products $X.U$ and $V.U$ are scalars, or Lorentz invariant, and the Lorentz invariant $a$ is already determined.
-Hence, \eqref{b} determines $b$ as a Lorentz invariant.
+Now the dot products $X.U$ and $V.U$ are scalars, or Lorentz invariants, and the Lorentz invariant $a$ is already determined.
+Hence, \eqrefa{b} determines $b$ as a Lorentz invariant.
 Explicitly,

-Note that we would not have been able to satisfy the requirement \eqref{fdotu} had we already set $b = 0$ to begin with.
+Note that we would not have been able to satisfy the requirement \eqrefa{fdotu} had we already set $b = 0$ to begin with.
 This shows that the Lorentz covariant force we seek \textit{cannot} be purely position dependent.
-Substituting these values of $a$ and $b$ in \eqref{basic}, the force in RGT is explicitly given by
+Substituting these values of $a$ and $b$ in \eqrefa{basic}, the force in RGT is explicitly given by

-Since the equations of motion \eqref{eom}, and the expression for the force \eqref{explicit} are Lorentz covariant, we can use these expressions in any Galilean frame, and are not tied to any special frame.
+Since the equations of motion \eqrefa{eom}, and the expression for the force \eqrefa{explicit} are Lorentz covariant, we can use these expressions in any Galilean frame, and are not tied to any special frame.
 Note, however, that RGT, unlike GRT, is restricted to Galilean frames.

-Now, the rotational velocities of stars in galaxies are in the range of a few hundred km/s, small compared to the speed of light.
-Accordingly, for this case, in a frame in which the galactic centre is at rest, we can use the approximate expressions for $a$ and $b$ given in \eqref{a} and \eqref{b1}.
+Now, the velocities of spacecraft are typically a few kilometers per second while the rotational velocities of stars in galaxies are in the range of a few hundred kilometers per second.
+Both are small compared to the speed of light.
+Accordingly, for these cases, in a frame in which the earth center or galactic center is at rest, we can use the approximate expressions for $a$ and $b$ given in \eqrefa{a} and \eqrefa{b1}.
 This leads to

 which simple form exhibits the departure from Newtonian gravitation more clearly for non-relativistic velocities.